franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/indexV2.md

-Additionally, OpenId Connect can be used in enterprise settings like shared Auth and Identity provider across many apps (think about Microsoft active directory, or Okta's service) providing a Single Sign On experience; and also as a way of structuring a microservice architecture with multiple "clients" (OAuth lingo for applications that interact with Auth Servers).
+Additionally, OpenId Connect can be used in enterprise settings like shared Auth and Identity provider across many apps (think about Microsoft active directory, or Okta's service) providing a Single Sign On experience; and also as a way of structuring a microservice architecture with multiple "clients" (OAuth lingo for applications that interact with the Auth Server).

 If you want to go down the rabbit hole and learn more check these resources out